 – Garden Clogs

 Even if you are the barefoot gardening type (I am), you still need some good garden clogs.
 There are times, like when it’s muddy that slipping off shoes instead of cleaning your feet is simply easier.
-Also, if the blister beetles show up, you’ll want a good pair of garden clogs to crush them with.
+Also, if the blister beetles show up, you’ll need a good pair of garden clogs to crush them with.